GM/GN, how can we help you?

 Many users still associate imToken with its version 1.0, thinking that it can only manage ETH and ERC20 tokens.
 Users often ask, "When will imToken support BTC or TRX?"

 I want to tell you: imToken now supports assets from 14 mainnets, including ETH, BTC, EOS, COSMOS, BCH, LTC, CKB, TRX, KSM, DOT, FIL, XTZ, GOGE, and Osmosis.
-With a single mnemonic phrase, you can manage assets from these 14 mainnets.(Note: imKey currently does not support XTZ, DOGE, or Osmosis.)
+With a single mnemonic phrase, you can manage assets from these 14 mainnets.(Note: imKey currently does not support XTZ or Osmosis.)

 This article is referenced from the imToken Help Center, and the content is applicable to the imKey hardware wallet as well.